Hanson-Research-Lab/TRI_STILT/README.md

             - Bis(2-ethylhexyl) phthalate (see Di(2-ethylhexyl) phthalate) - CLASS 2B
         5. Pubchem merge is conditionally dependent on all chemical files being present within the TRI_Pubchem_CIDS.csv file.
 If chemicals are not found, this step is skipped.
 Within the CIDS.csv several of the chemicals do not have an ID (Creosote, PCB, Sulfuric Acid (1994..) and METHYL ISOBUTYL KETONE).
 This indicates the chemical does not have a functional or easily defineable pubchem CID.
         6. The primary purpose of the RSEI merge is to estimate stack height of fugitive releases
+        7. Keeping all data which is not of IARC class 3 (known to not be carcinogenic)
     - **Makefile Command:** `make data`
     - **Inputs:**
         1. _Source Script_ - src/data/make_data.py